BootstrapCMS/CMS/README.md

 ## Setting Up Themes

-Bootstrap CMS also ships with 14 themes, 12 from [Bootswatch](http://bootswatch.com).
+Bootstrap CMS also ships with 16 themes, 14 from [Bootswatch](http://bootswatch.com).

 1. You can set your theme in `app/config/theme.php`.
 2. You can also set your nav bar style in `app/config/theme.php`.